Margalit Tzan'ani: Television career

-In 1993, Tzan'ani hosted her own talk show, Margol, on Channel 2.

-In 2001, she hosted the cooking show BaMitbakh im Margol (In the Kitchen With Margol) on the Briza Channel and took part in the panel of a talk show on the same channel.
-Tsan'ani also hosted radio shows and took part in the comic drama series Pick Up on Channel Ten as the mother of Gili.
-She has been parodied on the comedy show Eretz Nehederet.

 In 2006, she was chosen to be a judge in Kokhav Nolad, the Israeli version of American Idol.
 She continued in this capacity for four seasons.

-Other works

-In 2007, Tzan'ani voiced Darlin' in the Hebrew dub of the animated film Everyone's Hero.

 Allegations of extortion

 On August 16, 2011 Israeli Police arrested Tzan'ani and her son, Asaf Tzan'ani, during a raid on their homes.
 She was charged with extortion and blackmail against her manager, Assaf Atedgi.
 The charges against her son, Asaf, were dropped.
 Tzan'ani denied the charges against her.
 The case was covered widely by the Israeli media and at the same time, the media was criticized for portraying successful Mizrahi recording artists as engaged in illegal activities.
 Tzan'ani was tried, found guilty and sentenced to 6 months in prison, which she served performing community service.
 She later continued her music career.